 Peppermint Stick Zinnia seeds produce big, double, dahlia-like flowers.
 Super colourful pompons in pink, cream, white, and gold.
 Each flower is uniquely striped and flecked with darker colours, so no two are exactly the same.
-Plant height to 70cm (28").
+Plant height up to 90cm (36").
 Zinnias are extremely easy to grow from seed, and this is a particularly nice mix.
-Its straight stems and perfectly upright growth make this marvelous Zinnia a particularly useful cut flower, and they look wonderful in arrangements.
+Its straight stems and perfectly upright growth make this marvellous Zinnia a particularly useful cut flower, and they look wonderful in arrangements.
 Try a row of this exceptional Zinnia in your raised bed or in quite large containers.

 Season & Zone